top of page

 Two Year Olds

-Families with children aged two are currently eligible for 15 hours per week of funded care and education (for 38 weeks of the year) if they receive any of the following benefits:
+Families with children aged two are currently eligible for 15 hours per week of funded care and education (for 38 weeks of the year)

 • Income Support